Gh053d413x/Admin_Terminal/README.md

 ## File and Folder Information

-The program file is going wherever you put it, for example: `D:\Admin_Terminal\adminTerminal.py`
+The program file is going wherever you put it, for example: `D:\Admin Terminal.py` or `D:\Admin_Terminal.exe`

-The settings file will go in the same directory you put the admin terminal in, for example: `D:\Admin_Terminal\settings.json`
+The settings file will go in the same directory you put the admin terminal in, for example: `D:\settings.json`

 ---